-Kitty Xiao is an Australian composer, pianist, and collaborative artist based in Rochester, New York.
-She is currently completing a Master of Music (Composition) at the Eastman School of Music as a graduate award recipient, studying composition with Robert Morris and piano with Tony Caramia.
+Kitty Xiao is an Australian composer, pianist, and collaborative artist based in New York.
+She is currently completing a Master of Music (Composition) at the Eastman School of Music as a graduate award recipient, studying composition with Robert Morris and David Liptak, and piano with Tony Caramia.
 She is the current recipient of the 2019 Howard Hanson Large Ensemble Prize.

 Kitty is founder, composer and pianist of Nimbus Trio and released her first album Novum in 2016 as a represented artist of Move Records label.
 In 2017 Kitty formed the Six Piano Collective and is Artistic Director of the Six Piano Project.
 The same year she launched a new concert series NoiseSense.